Female infertility: Marital role

-In some cultures, including Botswana and Nigeria, women can select a woman with whom she allows her husband to sleep with in hopes of conceiving a child.
-Women who are desperate for children may compromise with her husband to select a woman and accept duties of taking care of the children to feel accepted and useful in society.
+In some cultures, including Botswana and Nigeria, women can select another woman with whom she allows her husband to sleep with, in hopes of conceiving a child.
+Women who are desperate for children may compromise with their husband to select a woman, and accept the duties of taking care of the children to feel accepted and useful in society.

 Women may also sleep with other men in hopes of becoming pregnant.
-This can be done for many reasons including advice from a traditional healer, or finding if another man was "more compatible".
-In many cases, the husband was not aware of the extra sexual relations and would not be informed if a woman became pregnant by another man.
-This is not as culturally acceptable however, and can contribute to the gendered suffering of women who have fewer options to become pregnant on their own as opposed to men.
+This can be done for many reasons, including advice from a traditional healer or finding if another man was "more compatible".
+In many cases, the husband may not be aware of the extra sexual relations and may not be informed if a woman becomes pregnant by another man.
+This is not as culturally acceptable, however, and can contribute to the gendered suffering of women who have fewer options to become pregnant on their own as opposed to men.

 Men and women can also turn to divorce in attempt to find a new partner with whom to bear a child.
-Infertility in many cultures is a reason for divorce, and a way for a man or woman to increase his/her chances of producing an heir.
-When a woman is divorced, she can lose her security that often comes with land, wealth, and a family.
-This can ruin marriages and can lead to distrust in the marriage.
-The increase of sexual partners can potentially result with the spread of disease including HIV/AIDS, and can actually contribute to future generations of infertility.
+Infertility is a reason for divorce in many cultures, and a way for a man or woman to increase their chances of producing an heir.
+When a woman is divorced, she may lose the security that often comes with land, wealth, and a family.
+This can ruin marriages and lead to distrust in the marriage.
+The increase of sexual partners can potentially result in the spread of disease, including HIV/AIDS, and can actually contribute to future generations of infertility.

 Domestic abuse

-The emotional strain and stress that comes with infertility in the household can lead to the mistreatment and domestic abuse of a woman.
+The emotional strain and stress that comes with infertility in the household can lead to the mistreatment and domestic abuse of women.
 The devaluation of a wife due to her inability to conceive can lead to domestic abuse and emotional trauma such as victim blaming.
-Women are sometimes or often blamed as the cause of a couples' infertility, which can lead to emotional abuse, anxiety, and shame.
-In addition, blame for not being able to conceive is often put on the female, even if it is the man who is infertile.
-Women who are not able to conceive can be starved, beaten, and may be neglected financially by her husband as if she had no child bearing use to him.
+Women may be blamed as the cause of a couples' infertility, which can lead to emotional abuse, anxiety, and shame.
+In addition, blame for not being able to conceive is often put on the woman, even if it is the man who is infertile.
+Women who are not able to conceive can be starved, beaten, and may be neglected financially by their husbands, if they have no child bearing use.
 The physical abuse related to infertility may result from this and the emotional stress that comes with it.
-In some countries, the emotional and physical abuses that come with infertility can potentially lead to assault, murder, and suicide.
+In some countries, the emotional and physical abus that comes with infertility can potentially lead to assault, murder, and suicide.